MaksymPylypenko/Dota-2-script/README.md

 - can be used as an extra hotkey.

 #### Resend a courier to the next available teammate.
+`requires proper coordinates and pixel colours`
 > ALT + ~
-- requires `proper coordinates and pixel colours`.

 ## Default functions: